-Jonathan Dane over at KlientBoost also found that having a national number alongside your ads would lower their performance if you were using local ads so instead opt for using a local area number where possible.
+Jonathan Dane over at KlientBoost also found that having a national number alongside local ads lowers their performance, so instead, opt for using a local area number where possible.

-You will see that by using local number instead of national numbers more than doubled the conversion rate on some of the ads that they were running.
+You’ll see that using local numbers instead of national numbers more than doubled the conversion rate on some of the ads they were running.

-To use location bases adverts you will need to segment your national or regional campaigns by city.
-For example if the headline of your adverts is going to be “discount boilers Edinburgh” then the adverts would have to be contained within a campaign that was targeted at Edinburgh.
+To use location-based adverts, you’ll need to segment your national or regional campaigns by city.
+For example, if the headline of your adverts is “discount boilers Edinburgh”, then the adverts would have to be contained within a campaign that was targeted at Edinburgh.

-We suggest that you include the name of the location once in the headline of your expanded text ad and once again in one of the paths.
-Here is an example of a Google location based expanded text ads.
+We suggest that you include the name of the location once in the headline of your expanded text ad, and once again in one of its paths.
+Here’s an example of a location-based expanded text ad on Google.

-You will see that they have included the location sheffield in the headline of the advert and once again in one of the paths within the display URL.
+You will see that they’ve included the location Sheffield in the headline of the advert, and once again in one of the paths within the display URL.

-You will need to choose which metric that you want to optimise for which will vary on the strategy of the account.
+You’ll need to choose which metric you want to optimise for, which will vary based on the strategy of your account.

 |What do you want to do?||The metric you should use|